-All Wallace State Community College students are responsible for complying with Alabama state laws, PostSecondary Board Policies and policies of WSCC.
-These guidelines establish that:
+All Wallace State Community College students are responsible for complying with Alabama state laws, System Office Policies and policies of WSCC.
+As of Summer 2015, a new appointed Board of Trustees was named for the Alabama Community College System so therefore, those policies are now currently in place.
+These collective guidelines establish that:

-- No person under 21 years of age may use or be in possession of alcoholic beverages. - Alcoholic beverages may not be available to minors. - Misrepresentation of age for the purpose of purchasing alcoholic beverages is a

-- violation of state law. - Personal possession and consumption of alcoholic beverages is not permitted in residential halls, at athletic events, at social events attended by students, and on the campus grounds.
+- No person under 21 years of age may use or be in possession of alcoholic beverages. - Alcoholic beverages may not be available to minors. - Misrepresentation of age for the purpose of purchasing alcoholic beverages is a violation of state law. - Personal possession and consumption of alcoholic beverages is not permitted in residential halls, at athletic events, at social events attended by students, and on the campus grounds.